Here they come, these days about as welcome as turds in a jacuzzi, a collection of white, male, middle-aged ‘rockers’.

 Then again, by the time of Live Aid, anyone over 30 was deemed a ‘veteran’, one of the funnier legacies of punk and New Pop.

-It’s interesting surveying the output of rock’s ageing alpha males during the ‘80s: angst, anger and lust were apparently their main drivers, alongside an interest in psychoanalysis and politics.
+Looking at the output of rock’s ageing alpha males during the ‘80s, angst, anger and lust were apparently the main drivers, alongside an interest in psychoanalysis and politics.
 Let’s take a look at some of their most coruscating work.
-For our purposes, we’ll define ‘mid life’ as 30 years old and above…
+For our purposes, we’ll define ‘mid life’ as 30 and above…

 Peter Gabriel: ‘And Through The Wire’ (1980)